pollosp/gce-idp/PITCHME.md

 ---
 ## ABOUT ME

-* I'm new in the city so this is my first talk in krakow and in english
+* I'm new in the city so this is my first talk in krakow and first in english
 * I work remotely with the Flywire engeneering team in Valencia (Spain) as SRE
+* Flywire is a crossborder payment platform (http://www.flywire.com)
 * We have been playing with Kubernetes for at leat 9 month
+---
+## TALK OBJECTIVES
+Show how we can use GKE, Terraform and KSONNET to manage our kubernetes cluester infrastructure as a code Show can we have multiple kubernetes enviroments with only one repo

 ---
 ## AGENDA

 * Fast review of GKE, Terraform and KSONNET
 * Code review
 * Fast demo

 Estimated time 30 minutes + questions
 ---
 ## GKE